Baltimore museum halts sales of three paintings, including Warhol’s ‘Last Supper,’ just hours before auction

 “The Endowment for the Future was developed to take action — right now, in this moment.
 Our vision and our goals have not changed.
 It will take us longer to achieve them, but we will do so through all means at our disposal.
 That is our mission and we stand behind it.”

-The museum’s board of trustees approved the action Wednesday after emergency meetings requested by six trustees who worried that the “longstanding community of the BMA support is being irreparably harmed” by mounting opposition to the plan.
+The museum’s board of trustees approved the action Wednesday after emergency meetings requested by six trustees who worried that the “long-standing community of the BMA support is being irreparably harmed” as opposition to the plan mounted.

 Since the sales were announced Oct.
 2, the BMA has faced growing criticism and community activism, including the call for a state investigation, the resignation of high-profile trustees and the rescinding of $50 million in planned gifts.